Bucky24/node-php/README.md

 * Only handles simple URL rewriting using RewriteRule
 * Does not handle RewriteCond
 * All existing parameters are appended to the new URL (the [QSA] flag is on by default)
+* Handles the [R] flag correctly
-* Any flag given is currently ignored
+* Any other flag given is currently ignored

 ## Other Capabilties